Happy Anniversary to the Twitter thread!

 6. Tweet threads as repositories

-Twitter can be treasure-trove of so many resources, ideas and valuable insight on a topic.
+Twitter can be a treasure-trove of so many resources, ideas and valuable insight on a topic.
 Finding them can be a struggle, with all the information that keeps pouring in every other second on the platform.
-That’s why Tweet threads can be a great way to keep a lot of information on a topic in one place, and grow as a repository of sorts.
+That’s why Tweet threads can be a great way to keep a lot of information on a topic in one place and grow as a repository of sorts.

 Take a look at this user who has turned a thread into a makeshift listicle of movie recommendations, that got over 15k retweets and over 31k likes.